 Extraction of marine aggregates in Welsh waters requires permission (both for prospecting and commercial extraction) from the seabed owner (in most cases The Crown Estate) and a licence from NRW.
-The Welsh Government's Interim Marine Aggregates Dredging Policy (IMAD-P) elaborates on the general policies of the MPS providing the framework for sustainable, objective and transparent decision-making for licences in Wales to meet society's needs for aggregates dredged from the Bristol Channel, Sevem Estuary and River Severn (Welsh Assembly Government 2004a).
-The IMAD-P includes strategic policies for the continuation of marine sand and gravel extraction into the foreseeable future; a concentration of activities offshore and to the west of the Bristol Channel; maintaining a capacity in Welsh waters of up to 2 million tonnes p.a. and a five to fifteen year supply.
-However, it should be noted that IMAD-P is nearly 10 years old.
-As such, aspects of this policy may need to be reviewed and updated as part of the marine planning process.
+The Welsh Government's Interim Marine Aggregates Dredging Policy (IMADP) elaborates on the general policies of the MPS providing the framework for sustainable, objective and transparent decision-making for licences in Wales to meet society's needs for aggregates dredged from the Bristol Channel, Severn Estuary and River Severn (Welsh Assembly Government 2004a).
+The IMADP includes strategic policies for the continuation of marine sand and gravel extraction into the foreseeable future; a concentration of activities offshore and to the west of the Bristol Channel; maintaining a capacity in Welsh waters of up to 2 million tonnes p.a. and a five to fifteen year supply.
+However, it should be noted that IMADP is nearly 10 years old and Welsh Government are in the process of reviewing and updating it as part of the marine planning process.